Discover more from Pyramids and Pagodas

 Taiwan Semiconductor Manufacturing Company (TSMC) is a leading semiconductor foundry with expertise in advanced chipmaking, including AI and related technologies.
 As a critical player in the global tech supply chain, the Company is widely exposed to different end applications, making it a proxy for the global tech demand outlook.
 Although TSMC’s revenues are forecasted to decline by around 4% in 2023e, inventory corrections and computing demand from 5G, AI, and networking contribute towards strong revenue and earnings growth momentum into 2024e and 2025e.
 Furthermore, the Company’s expanding industry leadership, strong capex cycle, and increasing demand for automotive chips are among the factors that should help to drive TSMC's valuation higher as we enter the recovery phase of a bottoming out tech demand downcycle.
 The stock is trading at a forward P/E and EV/EBITDA of 17x and 9x respectively, with a 2% forward dividend yield.

-South Korea-based Manufacturers Also Cashing in on AI Trend
+South Korea-based manufacturers also cashing in on AI trend

 We also think South Korea’s SK Hynix (000660.KS), a global supplier of dynamic random-access memory (DRAM) chips and flash memory chips, as an attractive trade.
 The Company is the second-largest memory chipmaker and third-largest semiconductor player globally.
 The memory market outlook is showing signs of improvement, with a projected turning point moving into H223e due to declines in supplier and customer inventory levels.
 SK Hynix is looking to hike prices, particularly on products targeting the AI server market like its DDR5 SDRAM, which is seeing strong demand and tight supply.
 The Company’s earnings are expected to stabilize despite the short-term absence of a significant uptick in client demand.